Maybe familiarity breeds contempt, but Main Street, which we went to next, didn’t impress me all that much.

 And we saw the eye of a scientist peering in from the other end of the microscope.

-as well as Bell Telephone’s attraction on the telephone’s evolution and future, the latter interesting, if lacking in whistles and bells.
+And there was Bell Telephone’s attraction on the telephone’s evolution and future; interesting, if lacking in whistles and bells.

 Then went upstairs to the parlour and bedrooms.